tynopet/homework/homework-21/gal-6.md

 3. My father is an engineer.
 4. My mother is a doctor.
 She works at a large hospital.
 She is at work now.
 5. My aunt is a teacher.
 She works at school.
 The school is good.
 My aunt is not at school now.
 She is at home.
-She is drinking tea and eating a jam.
+She is drinking tea and eating jam.
 The jam is sweet.
 I am at home, too.
 I am drinking tea and eating a sandwich.
 The sandwich is tasty.
 6. My sister is at school.
 She is a pupil.
 7. My cousin has a big black cat.
 My cousin's cat has two kittens.
 The cat likes milk.
 The kittens like milk, too.
 8. I am an engineer.